HassenSaidi/sqlite2rust/README.md

 pip install compiledb
 ```

-### Download sqlite
+### Download SQLite
 Download the source code [here](https://sqlite.org/download.html).
 The current version is https://sqlite.org/2023/sqlite-autoconf-3430100.tar.gz.
-The source code for sqlite is organized in three main files:
+The source code for SQLite is organized in three main files:

 * a header file `sqlite3.h`.
 * a library file `sqlite3.c` that corresponds to the output library `libsqlite3.a`.
-* a shell wrapper for running sqlite from the commandline `shell.c` that corresponds to the output executable `sqlite3`.
+* a shell wrapper for running SQLite from the commandline `shell.c` that corresponds to the output executable `sqlite3`.

 ### Generate compile_commands.json

-in the sqlite source directory, run the folliwng:
+in the SQLite source directory, run the folliwng:

 ```bash
 # After running